Adolescence: Family

 A potential important influence on adolescence is change of the family dynamic, specifically divorce.
 With the divorce rate up to about 50%, divorce is common and adds to the already great amount of change in adolescence.
 Custody disputes soon after a divorce often reflect a playing out of control battles and ambivalence between parents.
 Divorce usually results in less contact between the adolescent and their noncustodial parent.
 In extreme cases of instability and abuse in homes, divorce can have a positive effect on families due to less conflict in the home.
 However, most research suggests a negative effect on adolescence as well as later development.
-A recent study found that, compared with peers who grow up in stable post-divorce families, children of divorce who experience additional family transitions during late adolescence, make less progress in their math and social studies performance over time.
-Another recent study put forth a new theory entitled the adolescent epistemological trauma theory, which posited that traumatic life events such as parental divorce during the formative period of late adolescence portend lifelong effects on adult conflict behavior that can be mitigated by effective behavioral assessment and training.
+A recent study found that, compared with peers who grow up in stable post-divorce families, children of divorce who experience additional family transitions during late adolescence make less progress in their math and social studies performance over time.
+Another recent study put forth a new theory, entitled the adolescent epistemological trauma theory, which posited that traumatic life events, such as parental divorce, during the formative period of late adolescence portend lifelong effects on adult conflict behavior that can be mitigated by effective behavioral assessment and training.
 A parental divorce during childhood or adolescence continues to have a negative effect when a person is in their twenties and early thirties.
-These negative effects include romantic relationships and conflict style, meaning as adults, they are more likely to use the styles of avoidance and competing in conflict management.
+These negative effects include romantic relationships and conflict style, meaning that, as adults, they are more likely to use the styles of avoidance and competing in conflict management.

 Despite changing family roles during adolescence, the home environment and parents are still important for the behaviors and choices of adolescents.
-Adolescents who have a good relationship with their parents are less likely to engage in various risk behaviors, such as smoking, drinking, fighting or unprotected sexual intercourse.
+Adolescents who have a good relationship with their parents are less likely to engage in various risky behaviors, such as smoking, drinking, fighting, or unprotected sexual intercourse.

 In addition, parents influence the education of adolescence.
-A study conducted by Adalbjarnardottir and Blondal (2009) showed that adolescents at the age of 14 who identify their parents as authoritative figures are more likely to complete secondary education by the age of 22—as support and encouragement from an authoritative parent motivates the adolescence to complete schooling to avoid disappointing that parent.
+A study conducted by Adalbjarnardottir and Blondal in 2009 showed that adolescents at the age of 14 who identify their parents as authoritative figures are more likely to complete secondary education by the age of 22, as support and encouragement from an authoritative parent motivates the adolescence to complete schooling to avoid disappointing that parent.